cjdbarlow/bedside-notebook/anaesthesia/anzca/credentialing.md

-#Credentialling and Defining the Scope of Clinical Practice in Anaesthesia
+#Credentialing and Defining the Scope of Clinical Practice in Anaesthesia

-Credentialling:
+Credentialing:
-* Allows registered medical practictioners to provide clinical services
+* Allows registered medical practitioners to provide clinical services
 * Is required regularly by medical regulators
 * Must be:
 	* Fair